gauravfodekar/NodeJSNotes/README.md

 These external packages are widely used in Node.js applications to improve security and protect against common security threats and vulnerabilities.
 You can add them to your project using npm or another package manager to enhance the security of your application.

-50 #what is mean by rest APIs?
+50. # what is mean by rest APIs?
 REST APIs, which stands for Representational State Transfer Application Programming Interfaces, are a type of web service that follows a set of architectural principles and constraints.
 REST is an architectural style for designing networked applications and is often used to create web services that allow different software applications to communicate with each other over the internet.

 Here are the key principles and concepts associated with REST APIs: